Childhood and Education Journey of Meryl Streep in Timeline

 In December 2008, Meryl Streep alluded to her lack of religious belief in an interview.

-In 2009, Meryl Streep stated that she does not follow any doctrine and does not belong to a church, temple, synagogue, or ashram.
+In 2009, when asked about religion, Meryl Streep stated that she does not follow any doctrine and does not belong to any religious institution.

 On April 25, 2017, Meryl Streep publicly supported the campaign to free Oleg Sentsov, a Ukrainian filmmaker, who was jailed in Siberia.
-She was photographed with Mustafa Nayyem holding a "Free Sentsov" sign at the PEN America Annual Literary Gala on April 25, where Sentsov was honored.
+She was photographed with Ukrainian lawmaker Mustafa Nayyem at the PEN America Annual Literary Gala, holding a "Free Sentsov" sign where Sentsov received the 2017 PEN/Barbey Freedom to Write award.

 2017: Introduced Carmen de Lavallade at Kennedy Center Honors

-In 2017, Meryl Streep introduced choreographer Carmen de Lavallade at the Kennedy Center Honors.
+In 2017, Meryl Streep introduced choreographer Carmen de Lavallade at the Kennedy Center Honors, showcasing her connection to influential figures in the arts.

-In June 2023, Meryl Streep was reported as one of many A-List members of the SAG-AFTRA who signed a letter threatening to strike.
+In June 2023, Meryl Streep was reported as one of the A-List members of the SAG-AFTRA who signed a letter threatening to strike.

 In 2023, it was reported that Meryl Streep and Don Gummer had been separated for more than six years.